Linda Lavin: Television

 Lavin provided the voice of the Mother Vulture in the animated series Courage the Cowardly Dog for the episode "Watch The Birdies".

 After working in theater for many years, Lavin was cast in the NBC television sitcom Sean Saves the World (2013–14) playing Sean Hayes' pushy, meddling mother Lorna.
 The Los Angeles Times interviewer noted: "A highlight of the show is the wonderful chemistry between Lavin and Hayes, who exchange repartee and quips with breezy ease.
 And the cast seems smitten with her."

 In 2015, she guest starred as a judge approached to stop an execution in the episode of Bones titled "The Verdict in the Victims".

+Lavin in 2012 guest starred on 2 episodes of the CBS series "Mom", "Kreplach and a tiny tush" and Mahjong Sally & the Ecstasy" as Violet's Fiancée's Jewish Mother.

 Lavin played Judy Roberts in the CBS sitcom 9JKL (2017–18) alongside Mark Feuerstein and Elliott Gould.
 In 2019, Lavin joined the cast of the Netflix comedy/horror Santa Clarita Diet, starring Drew Barrymore and Timothy Olyphant.
 In 2020, Lavin performed the song "The Boy From..." from The Mad Show in Take Me to the World: A Sondheim 90th Birthday Celebration.
 Lavin appeared in the CBS comedy B Positive, which aired from 2020 to 2022, in a recurring role as Norma, one of the senior citizens at a local retirement home.

 In June 2024, it was announced that Max Mutchnick and David Kohan had created a The Golden Girls-like TV series set in Palm Springs, with Matt Bomer, Nathan Lee Graham and Nathan Lane as Bunny Schneiderman.
 Lavin played Lane's mother, Sybil Schneiderman.
 The series, Mid-Century Modern streams on Hulu.
 At the time of her death, seven of ten episodes of the series had been filmed, and Lavin's character was subsequently written out of the series in the episode "Here's To You Mrs. Schneiderman."